TheMrityunjayPathak/Feature-Engineering/README.md

 ## Feature Engineering

-- Feature engineering is the process of using domain knowledge to extract or create features from raw data that make machine learning algorithms work better.
+- Feature engineering is the process of transforming raw data into relevant information for use by machine learning models.
-- It is a crucial step in the data preprocessing pipeline, as the quality and relevance of features directly impact the performance of predictive models.
+- A feature, also called a dimension is an input variable used to generate model predictions.

 ## Theoretical Foundations